Desarrangements revisited: statistics and pattern avoidance: Pattern avoidance in desarrangements

 Observe that any nonempty $\pi\in\mathfrak{D}_{n}(231,312)$ is of the form $\pi=\tau n\rho$ where $\tau\in\mathfrak{D}_{k}(231,312)$ for some $0\leq k\leq n-1$ and $\rho$ consists of the letters $k+1,k+2,\dots,n-1$ arranged in decreasing order.
 The case where $k\geq1$ gives the contribution $x(D-1)/(1-x)$ to (\ref{e-312fe}).
 If $k=0$, then $\pi$ itself must be the decreasing permutation $n\cdots21$, but in this case $\pi$ is a desarrangement only if $n$ is even.
 Together with the case where $\pi$ is empty, this gives the contribution $1/(1-x^{2})$ to (\ref{e-312fe}).
 Solving (\ref{e-312fe}) for $D$ yields

 which, upon comparing with (\ref{e-Jacobgf}), completes the proof for $\sigma=231$.

-As in the proof of Theorem \ref{t-Fine1}, the only difference when $\sigma=132$ is that the letters of $\rho$ are now smaller than the letters of $\tau$, but we have the same functional equation and therefore the same generating function as above. \end{proof} We use generating functions to prove the next two results as well. \begin{thm} For all $n\geq0$, we have ${\displaystyle d_{n}(123,132)=\frac{2^{n+1}+(7-3n)(-1)^{n}}{9}}.$ \end{thm}
+As in the proof of Theorem \ref{t-Fine1}, the only difference when $\sigma=132$ is that the letters of $\rho$ are now smaller than the letters of $\tau$, but we have the same functional equation and therefore the same generating function as above. \end{proof}